taiki-e/cargo-hack/README.md

 paru -S cargo-hack
 ```

-NOTE: AUR package is maintained by community, not maintainer of cargo-hack.
+Note: AUR package is maintained by community, not maintainer of cargo-hack.

 ## Related Projects